 Learning how to invoice a client isn’t the most exciting part of starting a business, but it’s one of the most necessary.
 Invoicing is what gets you paid.
 And while your work may be personally rewarding, the financial reward is important, too.

 The good news is that invoicing is straightforward.
-With various tools and templates, you’ll be billing your clients in the most organized, efficient way possible in no time.
+With various tools and templates, you’ll bill your clients in the most organized, efficient way possible in no time.
+Learn all about how to create a professional client invoice template.
+We’ve also included a free template to help you get started.

 Why you need to invoice your clients